sundial-protocol/docs/technical-spec/C-considerations/1-protocol-parameters.rst

    ========= ==================================================
    ========================

-Midgard does not use the Ouroboros consensus protocol, so it does not need to set the associated protocol parameters.
+Sundial does not use the Ouroboros consensus protocol, so it does not need to set the associated protocol parameters.

-.. _h:midgard-ledger-parameters:

-Midgard ledger parameters
+Sundial ledger parameters
 -------------------------

-Midgard’s L2 transactions transition its ledger similarly to Cardano’s ledger but with the exceptions defined in `[h:deviations-from-cardano-transaction-types] <#h:deviations-from-cardano-transaction-types>`__.
+Sundial’s L2 transactions transition its ledger similarly to Cardano’s ledger but with the exceptions defined in `[h:deviations-from-cardano-transaction-types] <#h:deviations-from-cardano-transaction-types>`__.
-Consequently, Midgard uses the same ledger-associated protocol parameters as Cardano but omits certain parameters as follows:
+Consequently, Sundial uses the same ledger-associated protocol parameters as Cardano but omits certain parameters as follows:

 -  No staking or governance parameters.

 -  No parameters for obsolete pre-Conway features.

-.. _h:midgard-fee-structure:

-Midgard fee structure
+Sundial fee structure
 ---------------------

-Midgard will collect fees from all L2 transactions, in a similar way to how fees are collected for Cardano L1 transactions.
-Furthermore, Midgard may collect fees for processing deposits and withdrawals, as these user events incur costs separate from L2 transactions.
-However, Midgard’s fee parameters are expected to be orders of magnitude smaller than Cardano’s fee parameters.
+Sundial will collect fees from all L2 transactions, in a similar way to how fees are collected for Cardano L1 transactions.
+Furthermore, Sundial may collect fees for processing deposits and withdrawals, as these user events incur costs separate from L2 transactions.
+However, Sundial’s fee parameters are expected to be orders of magnitude smaller than Cardano’s fee parameters.

-Midgard’s L1 operating costs per block are fixed, regardless of the number and complexity of transactions in the block.
-Midgard’s DA temporary storage costs per block are proportional to the number and size of transactions in the block, but these variable costs are orders of magnitude smaller than Cardano L1 storage costs.
-Midgard’s revenue per block is proportional to the number and complexity of transactions in the block.
-Therefore, on a per-block basis, Midgard’s fee revenue grows faster than its costs as the number of transactions in the block increases.
-This means that Midgard can sustain much lower L2 transaction fees once it attains a certain average level of L2 activity.
+Sundial’s L1 operating costs per block are fixed, regardless of the number and complexity of transactions in the block.
+Sundial’s DA temporary storage costs per block are proportional to the number and size of transactions in the block, but these variable costs are orders of magnitude smaller than Cardano L1 storage costs.
+Sundial’s revenue per block is proportional to the number and complexity of transactions in the block.
+Therefore, on a per-block basis, Sundial’s fee revenue grows faster than its costs as the number of transactions in the block increases.
+This means that Sundial can sustain much lower L2 transaction fees once it attains a certain average level of L2 activity.

-The specific values of Midgard’s fee parameters will be determined before launch based on simulations, benchmarks, and community feedback.
+The specific values of Sundial’s fee parameters will be determined before launch based on simulations, benchmarks, and community feedback.

-.. _h:midgard-network-parameters:
+.. _h:Sundial-network-parameters:

-Midgard network parameters
+Sundial network parameters
 --------------------------

-Technically, Midgard operator nodes do not need to communicate with each for consensus.
-Instead, they participate in the consensus protocol by interacting with Midgard’s smart contracts on L1.
+Technically, Sundial operator nodes do not need to communicate with each for consensus.
+Instead, they participate in the consensus protocol by interacting with Sundial’s smart contracts on L1.

 However, in practice, an offchain peer-to-peer gossip network between operators may help them run things a bit more smoothly for users.
 If so,